benfen/kapture/benchmark/README.md

 Listed here are results on running kapture on several differen configurations.
 Other markdown files in this folder are stored in the format: `${provider}_${node_type}_n${node_count}_v${cpu_count}_m${memory}_${max_generators}_[$any_extra_flags].md`.
 For example, a test using three n1-highcpu-4 nodes from gke that had Redis enabled would be called "`gke_n1-standard-1_n8_v8_m30_6_r.md`".

 The value of `max-generators` is determined experimentally and should correspond to the number of generators such that the next generator does not increase the total message throughput.
+By default, this is the point at which the `benchmark.sh` will exit.

 ## Method

 All tests were run using the [`default-resources.yml`](../examples/default-resources.yml) configuration.
-Tests were run using: `./benchmark.sh $iterations [flags]` (all tests were run with the default speed).
-The number of iterations used for each type of cluster was determined by experimentation and extrapolation from previous runs.
+Tests were run using: `./benchmark.sh [flags]` (all tests were run with the default speed).
+If you want more fine-grained control over a test run, try using `./benchmark.sh $iterations [flags]` - this will override the default benchmark heuristic for when to stop.

 Output from test runs is placed at `benchmark/temp/results.txt`.  __The benchmark script does not attempt to preserve or protect data from previous runs - it will simply delete any existing data__.